SCOTT SIMON, HOST:

 OLIVIER BLANCHARD: Somebody thought - somebody in my team thought that it would be fun to actually put this as a challenge, and basically promised a prize to whoever would be able to make sense of that page.

 SIMON: This is your team at the International Monetary Fund.

 OLIVIER BLANCHARD: This is my team at the International Monetary Fund.
 And to my astonishment, somebody did.

 SIMON: Serena Blanchard...

 SERENA BLANCHARD: Yes.

 SIMON: ...can I get you to share the English translation of the poem in hieroglyphics that you wrote?

-(Reading) There was alas of the Egyptian past that I will be the last to know.
-I asked my mom but she didn't know.
-I asked my mask but forgot he wasn't alive.
+SERENA BLANCHARD: Absolutely.
+(Reading) There was a laugh of the Egyptian past that I will be the last to know.
+I asked my mom, but she didn't know.
+I asked my mask, but I forgot he wasn't alive.

 SIMON: The thing of it is, Olivier Blanchard, you put those hieroglyphics in that poem in the front of an economics textbook.
 And, in fact, every line seems to indicate something about economic thought.
 Or am I just projecting?

 SIMON: The power of suggestion.
 So there's no source of inspiration or instruction here?